excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

 #### 3. Apache Tomcat 8.0
 Tomcat unpacks and hosts the .war file.
-It requires a resource for the database to be defined.
+It requires a resource for your database connection.
 That is done in the server.xml and context.xml configuration files.
 You will also need to provide a JDBC driver for your MySQL or MSSQL connection.

 ##Server.xml